Djwarf/Qasa/docs/api/security_guide.md

 1. Regularly check for updates to the QaSa cryptography module
 2. Monitor NIST and other standard bodies for algorithm recommendations
 3. Subscribe to security advisories for the underlying libraries (OpenSSL, OQS, etc.)
+4. Use the formal verification tools to verify security properties after updates

 ### Reporting Security Issues